 Submitted for: Action.
-Summary: Updates the personnel policy for the Board of Higher Education to authorize a remote work option for staff and makes other clarifications.
+Summary: Updates the personnel policy for the Board of Higher Education.
 Action Requested: That the Board of Higher Education adopt the proposed personnel policy as presented in this item.

 STATE OF ILLINOIS BOARD OF HIGHER EDUCATION

 PROPOSED PERSONNEL POLICY FOR BOARD OF HIGHER EDUCATION